 We are life-long learners who aspire to and achieve academic excellence.

 MWA provides the road map for academic, personal, and community success for our students.
+Our community has led us to expand our school community to lower grades, believing that these core values when introduced in lower grade levels will prevent students from having to work so hard to close the achievement gap.
+By not letting the achievement gap form, students will have the opportunity to truly compete from an equal footing.
 From the beginning, our students are encouraged to “empower” themselves through knowledge and education.
 Our students are given the opportunity to be on a “level playing field” with those students who come from communities that have additional funding sources such as individual giving, family contributions, private and community foundations, and a plethora of school options.
 Our Wave-Makers refer to themselves as “agents of change” which Making Waves reinforces by providing an effective support network.
 Our charter school motivates students to use their success to improve the communities of which they are a part of.

 G. Students To Be Served